-We shall also mention these two co-wives, who remain hidden at home because they are indebted to several women in the neighbourhood.
-Their son tells us that they no longer dare to go out because they would feel obliged to give what little they have.
-At the same time they feel terribly guilty.
+We shall also mention these two co-wives, who remained hidden at home because they were indebted to several women in the neighbourhood.
+Their son told us that they no longer dared to go out because they would feel obliged to give what little they have.
+At the same time they were feeling terribly guilty.